 see also, Four Key Characteristics Everyone Should Know About Quantum Physics

 2. What Lies Beyond The Standard Model?

 As nowadays physicists refer that the Standard Model Of Particle Physics is the most successful theory that has ever been formulated.
-Well after the discovery of Higgs boson experimentally in 2012 (though it was hypothesized in the early 1960s) solidified the long-standing prediction of its existence.
-Still, the standard model of particle physics isn’t able to explain everything; forcing the physicist to ask a question that, “what lies beyond the standard model?“.
+Well, after the discovery of the Higgs boson experimentally in 2012 (though it was hypothesized in the early 1960s) solidified the long-standing prediction of its existence.
+Still, the standard model of particle physics isn’t able to explain everything; forcing the physicist to ask a question that, “What lies beyond the standard model?“.